-During the three and ~~six~~ nine months ended June 30, 2023 September 30, 2023, impairment charges of \$0 and \$16,867, respectively, were recorded related to goodwill.
-See Note 18 for additional detail.
+During the three and nine months ended September 30, 2023 March 31, 2024, there were no impairment charges of \$0 and \$16,867, respectively, were recorded related to goodwill.
+See Note 18 to the condensed consolidated financial statements for additional detail.